-If you are a new student entering Clark State for the first time, you most likely will be required to take the COMPASS placement test.
-The COMPASS placement test will assess your skill levels in reading, writing and mathematics based on your major at Clark State.
+If you are a new student entering Clark State for the first time, you most likely will be required to take the ACCUPLACER placement test.
+The ACCUPLACER placement test will assess your skill levels in reading, writing and mathematics based on your major at Clark State.

 If you have taken either the ACT or SAT within the past three years and have received the appropriate scores, you may be excused from the placement test.
 (See Entrance Exams in the College Catalog for scores.)

 If you test below a given skill level, you may be required to take a College Preparatory Education (CPE) course.
 College Preparatory Education courses are designed to build skills so that you'll succeed in college-level classes.
 If you are required to take at least one College Preparatory Education course, you may be eligible for Student Support Services.

 The initial ACCUPLACER placement test is free.
 A $15 fee will be charged for a retest.
 Most often, placement test scores will remain valid for three years.